Niko Giantsopoulos

-Nikolaos Giantsopoulos (born June 24, 1994) is a Canadian professional soccer player who plays as a goalkeeper for York United in the Canadian Premier League.
+Nikolaos Giantsopoulos (born June 24, 1994) is a Canadian former professional soccer player who currently serves as goalkeeper coach with Vancouver FC in the Canadian Premier League.

 Early life

 Giantsopoulos played youth soccer with Unionville Milliken SC, Pickering SC, and Ajax SC.
 With Ajax, he won the national U18 championship in 2011.

 College career

 Adrian College

 In 2012, he began his college career with NCAA Division III school Adrian College in Michigan.
 He won All-MIAA first team accolades and NSCAA Division III All-Central region honors in 2013.
 He played there for two seasons, but decided to transfer schools after the soccer coaching staff was relieved of their duties.

 Calvin College

 Despite interest from NCAA Division I and Division II schools, he decided to transfer to Division III Calvin College.
 In his two seasons at Calvin, he was named to the All-MIAA first team and the NSCAA Division III All-Central Region first team twice as well as the NSCAA Division III All-America third team.
 He help lead them to the MIAA championship and advanced to the second round of the NCAA Division III Tournament.
 During his two years as Calvin's starting goalkeeper, he posted a win-loss record of 40-3-4, including a 28-0 record in MIAA competition.